CalMatters/data-rechnitz-nursing-homes/README.md

 </table>

 ## Examples of use
-This repo contains data for our story “TKTK.”
+This repo contains data for our story https://calmatters.org/health/2025/11/nursing-home-shlomo-rechnitz/.

 ## Data Use